fadalid/SQLchallenge-DannysDiner/README.md

 ### Case study questions

+1. What is the total amount each customer spent at the restaurant?
 <details>
   <summary>
-1. What is the total amount each customer spent at the restaurant?
+		SQL Query
   </summary>

 ```SQL